Welcome to today's edition of the Rush 24-7 podcast.

 So her affair might either still be going on or certainly didn't end four months ago.

-Maybe it ended not that long ago, but she said the CIA Annex requested reinforcements.
+Maybe it ended not that long ago.

 The CIA acting director is testifying today that that never happened.